 Mike DiMauro: Will anybody in New London help the falsely accused?

 Sep.
-21—By now, the concept of "innocent until proven guilty" has become a stratospheric lie, right up there with "the check's in the mail" and "I only had one beer, officer."
+22—By now, the concept of "innocent until proven guilty" has become a stratospheric lie, right up there with "the check's in the mail" and "I only had one beer, officer."

 Just ask Jason Pellum, the long-term substitute teacher in New London, who two years ago was accused of inappropriate interaction with a student and subsequently reported to DCF.
 Pellum, a 2012 New London High grad, might as well have worn Hester Prynne's "A," following a two-year period of institutional indifference from police, DCF and New London Public Schools that left him almost powerless to restore his name.